sgGoel/cs262-dproj2/README.md

 An similar result is found here: a faster clock speed generally implies a lower mean message queue length.
 This again makes intuitive sense as faster machines will effectively have more processing resources to get through their messages, while slower machines will be stuck processing old messages from the more powerful machines.

 ### Terminating Drifts
-Next we examine the max drift values.
+Next we examine the terminating drift values.
 This value is calculated by looking at the wall clock and then deriving the wall clock based off the logical clock, and seeing how far off they are at the point of process termination.
 Trial | Machine 1 | Machine 2 | Machine 3
 ------------ | ------------ | ------------ | ------------
 1 | 162.42 `@2hz` | 324.44 `@1hz` | -2.75 `@5hz`